tsili852/app-theme-engine/README.md

 2. `text_primary_color_dark` - sets the text color to the primary dark color.
 3. `text_accent_color` - sets the text color to the accent color.
 4. `text_primary` - sets the text color to the primary text color.
+5. `text_primary_inverse` - sets the text color to the inverse primary text color.
-5. `text_secondary` - sets the text color to the secondary text color.
+6. `text_secondary` - sets the text color to the secondary text color.
+7. `text_secondary_inverse` - sets the text color to the inverse secondary text color.

 #### Text Link Colors